Hineri/Iwatsu yellow bowl, 8.5" wide x 5" high, 7.5 lbs, ca

 and, though it is a shape used by Kurata, it might not have

 been attributed to them if it had not borne the Kurata Craft

 Glass label.
 Kurata has made many free hand pieces in many

 styles and colors and it is likely that many pieces which

 have lost their labels may never be properly attributed as a

 Here is a vase by Iwatsu under their ArtGlass label.
-It almost looks like soapstone, instead of glass.
+It almost looks like onyx, instead of glass.
 Something I have noticed with the ArtGlass line was that Iwatsu seemed to be using the glass to mimic other materials.